 This Pumpkin Alfredo is creamy, rich and delicious, and without all the calories and fat of a regular Alfredo sauce.
-It’s an easy weeknight dish that just screams fall – pumpkin recipes for the win!
+It’s an easy weeknight dish that just screams fall, with just 6 ingredients and about 15 minutes of cook time.

-If you just can’t get enough pumpkin recipes, you should try our Pumpkin Mac and Cheese!
+If you love savory pumpkin recipes and pumpkin season, you are going to LOVE this Pumpkin Alfredo!
+And if you just can’t get enough of pumpkin recipes, you should try our Pumpkin Mac and Cheese!
 Pumpkin and pasta are a match made in heaven!

 Use the stockpot to cook the fettuccine pasta according to the package instructions.
 Drain, reserving about a cup of the pasta water for the sauce.

-While the fettuccine is cooking, melt butter and stir in some minced garlic (I use jarred for ease and simplicity).
+While the fettuccine is cooking, melt butter and stir in some minced garlic (I use jarred for ease and simplicity) in a large skillet over medium heat.
 Once the garlic begins to smell delicious (it doesn’t take long), pour in the half & half, pumpkin, Parmesan cheese and a pinch of nutmeg.
-Whisk it all together with the butter and garlic until the cheese is melted. you definitely want to use fresh PArmesan, grated off the block for this alfredo recipe.
-The canned grated cheese will not melt properly and will make your sauce lumpy.
+Whisk it all together with the butter and garlic until the cheese is melted.

 I added about half of a cup of the pasta cooking water to thin out the sauce a bit since the pumpkin is a little on the thicker side.
+Simmer for a few minutes.
 You can add as much or as little of the pasta water as you like until the sauce is to your desire consistency.

 Finally, toss the pasta with the sauce until well coated.